lanternadev/lanternadev/README.md

 - Fully automated deployment and management of M365 Purview Risk and Compliance
 - End-to-end creation of Azure DevOps Repository and cloning to local VS Code repository
-- SharePoint on-premises Migration module, building using the ShareGate PowerShell Module and PnP.
+- SharePoint on-premises Migration module, building using the ShareGate PowerShell Module and PnP